Prasanna-dev-hub/chatgpt-repo/README.md

-# chatgpt-repo
+# Demo ChatGPT application
-This repository is a sample chatgpt application built with vanilla javascript.
+This repository is an sample chatgpt application built with vanilla javascript.